nhaskaris/cloud-priceops-thesis/README.md

 - Replaced auto_add_now for date times with default=timezone.now
 - Optimized celery task to not  over use ram and cpu but opening a cursor with select all from staging.
 We then fetch a batch of them(1000) to control how many rows we keep in memory.
 This makes it a bit slow but allows us to not over use resources and crash the system.

+### 1.12
+Each child celery worker should only handle 1 task so it can restart and empty ram after each task is done.(Was using 8gb of ram)

 ### DOC
 ```docker exec -it priceops_celery_worker \